-- The Ascend Command-Line Interface (this manual).
+- The MAX TNT Command-Line Interface (this manual).
 Shows you how to use the MAX TNT command-line interface effectively. - MAX TNT Hardware Installation Guide.
 Shows how to install the MAX TNT hardware and use the command-line interface to configure its slot cards for a variety of supported uses.
 Describes how calls are routed through the system.
 Includes the MAX TNT technical specifications. - MAX TNT Network Configuration Guide.
-Describes how to use the command-line interface to configure WAN connections and other related features. - MAX TNT RADIUS Guide.
-Describes how to use RADIUS to configure WAN connections and other related features. - MAX TNT Reference Guide.
-An alphabetic reference to all MAX TNT profiles, parameters, and commands.
+Describes how to use the command-line interface or RADIUS to configure WAN connections and other related features. - MAX TNT RADIUS Guide.
+Describes how to install RADIUS and provides a reference for its authentication and accounting attributes. - MAX TNT Reference Guide.
+An alphabetic reference to all MAX TNT profiles, parameters, and commands. - MAX TNT Administration Guide.
+Describes how to administer the MAX TNT, including how to monitor the system and cards, troubleshoot the unit, and use SNMP.